nabilelmaa/paradgims-nbl/observable/rxjs/README.md

 - Reactive programming provides tools to manipulate and react to asynchronous data streams declaratively, avoiding callback complexity.

-### 12. Describe the role of operators in RxJS and why they are powerful.
+### 12. Describe the role of operators in RxJS.
+Do they change the actual observable?
+In simple words, we can say that operators are simply methods that can be used with Observables or Subjects of RxJS.
+RxJS operators facilitate us to change the original observable in some manner and return a new observable.
+The operators do not change the existing observable.
+They simply modify it and return a new one.

 - Operators in RxJS transform, filter, combine, or create new observables, providing powerful tools for stream manipulation.